rickpeters/what-to-show/README.md

 * (Pimoroni What)[https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-inky-what]
 * (Inky Python Library)[https://github.com/pimoroni/inky]
 * PIL or pillow[https://pillow.readthedocs.io/en/stable/reference/ImageDraw.html]
+* (Pin layout)[https://pinout.xyz/pinout/button_shim#] of Button Shim

 ## Action Plan

 Since I need something that works and something that 'moves' I will start easy.

-[x] create a Github project
+- [x] create a Github project
-[x] basic README.md with goals
+- [x] basic README.md with goals
-[x] switch to IDE with remote development
+- [x] switch to IDE with remote development
-[ ] combine What example for displaying images and Buttonshim example and allow to change pictures using button press [ ] start working on 'panel' interface with just one panel and show the image using TDD approach [ ] repeat
+- [ ] combine What example for displaying images and Buttonshim example and allow to change pictures using button press
+- [ ] start working on 'panel' interface with just one panel and show the image using TDD approach
+- [ ] repeat
-[ ] web-interface
+- [ ] web-interface